richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 # Blocks

+## 3 Fundamental Block Types:
+- **Terraform** includes:
+    -  terraform cli version, terraform provider and version, and also the backend block that holds the terraform state in a remote location.
+    - Only constant values are allowed in this block no variable references.
+- **Provider** includes provider configuration in root module.
+- **Resource** is used to create infrastructure objects including:
+    - resource syntax and behaviour.
+    - provisioners - post creation actions.

+## Additional Block Types:
-Fundamental blocks - terraform, provider and resource Variable blocks - input, output and local
+- Variable blocks - input, output and local
-Calling/ referencing - data sources and module
+- Calling/ referencing - data sources and module

-Ctrl+ space for intellisense to work within TF extension

-Terraform Block - cli version + provider and version + backend block - hold state in remote location Only constant value allowed no variables

-Provider block - provider configuration in root module Resource block - create infra objects, resource syntax and behaviour, provisioners - post creation actions

 # Providers